RedisLabs/redislabs-docs/content/rc/subscriptions/_index.md

          /rc/administration/setup/create-subscription/
 ---

-This page helps you manage resources for your Redis Cloud account, including subscriptions, databases, and more.
+This page helps you manage your Redis Cloud subscriptions; it briefly compares available pland and shows where to find help wth common tasks.

-## Manage subscriptions

-Before setting up a subscription, it helps to understand what's available:

-### Subscription plans
+## Subscription plans

 As of February 2021, Redis Enterprise Cloud suppports the following subscription plans:

 - _Free plans_ are designed for training purposes and prototyping.
 They can be seamlessly upgraded to Fixed plans with no data loss.
+(Free plans are a tier of Fixed plans.)

 - _Fixed plans_ are cost-efficient and designed for low-throughput scenarios.
 They support a range of availability, persistence, and backup options.
 Pricing supports low throughput workloads.